 North Helpline – Seattle

 North Helpline is a health care clinic and food bank for those in need.
-They have a specific program for babies and toddlers that collects formula, baby food, diapers, and others supplies for low-income families.
+They have a specific program for babies and toddlers that collects formula, baby food, diapers, and other supplies for low-income families.
 Volunteer opportunities include grocery pick-ups, sorting, home delivery, emergency services, events, and more.
 They also accept food, non-food items, and money.

 Food Lifeline – Seattle